 Laundry softeners are designed to reduce the amount of static in synthetic fibers and make clothes and linens come out feeling soft and smelling great.
 So why would anyone opt to go to the time and trouble of making homemade fabric softener when the commercial stuff works well?
+Because commercial store-bought fabric softeners are a problem, not a solution.
 Consider these three reasons:

 While I’m blessed to have a very healthy family, all of us are sensitive, if not allergic, to fabric softeners, which is common.
 Commercial fabric softeners are composed of various chemicals, some of which can be major irritants on the skin and body.

 If you or your kids develop a skin irritation like a red rash or bumps, itching, pain, tenderness or a localized skin rash, prepare for the dermatologist’s first question: Do you use fabric softener?
 According to this Mayo Clinic study, the offending ingredients in fabric softeners include quaternium, cobalt chloride, and formaldehyde, which can cause skin irritation, and rash or hives (small swollen welts) to form on the skin.

 The fragrance or “fumes” from fabric softeners can irritate some people, leading to tiredness, difficulty breathing, anxiety, dizziness, headaches, faintness, and memory problems.

 Dryer sheets and laundry softeners smell great but they’re bad for your clothes and dryer.
 Those woven sheets of fiber are coated with stearic and fatty acids, fragrance, and a cocktail of various chemicals.
 The result is a film from these sheets that coats your dryer’s interior and filtering system.
 This same film coats towels and linens.
 Load after load results in towels that become increasingly less absorbent.
 The wicking capabilities of activewear like socks underwear.